acidsploit/mikrotik-routeros-scripts/README.md

 Install the [script](OVHDynDNS) as 'ovhddns'.

 Define a sheduler to run every 30 minutes.
+You can lower the interval time, since the script only connects to OVH when your IP has changed.

     /system scheduler
     add interval=30m name=OVHDynDNS on-event="/system script run ovhddns" policy=ftp,reboot,read,write,policy,test,password,sniff,sensitive start-time=startup